Customers Pricing Contact Sales

 4. Data centralisation

-When one platform holds all vendor information, contracts, and communication, it helps in the improvement of cross-departmental collaboration, increases transparency, provides deeper insights, and gives everyone a clear view of the supply chain.
+When one platform holds all vendor information, contracts, and communication, it helps in the improvement of cross-departmental collaboration, increases transparency, provides deeper insights, and gives everyone a clear view to help them in supply chain risk management.

 Automating parts of your vendor management processes can help you maximize value from your contracts.
 This stage is a chance to strengthen partnerships.
 It’s time to realign objectives.
 When an organization starts using this process, it ensures that all its vendors continue to support the organization’s strategy.